ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-conditions/index.md

 Each filter option takes zero (a possibility with custom options), one (for most) or two (for 'in range') values.
 The value type depends on the filter type, e.g. the Date Filter takes Date values.

-## Condition 1 and Condition 2

-Each filter initially only displays Condition 1.
-When the user completes the Condition 1 section of the filter, Condition 2 becomes visible.
+## Number of Conditions

+By default each filter initially only displays one Filter Condition.
+When the user completes all the visible Filter Conditions, another Filter Condition becomes visible.
+When the user clears the last completed Filter Condition, any empty Filter Conditions on either side are hidden if required.
+Additionally, when the filter is closed, any empty Filter Conditions not at the end are removed if required.

+The maximum number of Filter Conditions can be controlled by setting the Filter Parameter `maxNumConditions` (the default value is two).

+It is also possible to always display a certain number of Filter Conditions by setting the Filter Parameter `numAlwaysVisibleConditions`.
+In this case, Filter Conditions at the end will be disabled until the previous Filter Condition has been completed.

+<interface-documentation interfaceName='ISimpleFilterParams' config='{"description":""}' names='["maxNumConditions", "numAlwaysVisibleConditions"]'></interface-documentation>

 ## Join Operator

-The Join Operator decides how Condition 1 and Condition 2 are joined, using either `AND` or `OR`.
+The Join Operator decides how the Filter Conditions are joined, using either `AND` or `OR`.
+All Join Operators have the same value, with only the first one being editable when there are multiple.

-## Example: Simple Filter Options
+## Example: Simple Filter Conditions

-The following example demonstrates those configuration options that can be applied to any Simple Filter.
+The following example demonstrates Filter Condition configuration that can be applied to any Simple Filter.

-- The **Athlete** column shows a Text Filter with default behavior for all options.
+- The **Athlete** column shows a Text Filter with default behaviour for all options.
 - The **Country** column shows a Text Filter with `filterOptions` set to show a different list of available options, and `defaultOption` set to change the default option selected.
+- The **Sport** column shows a Text Filter with `maxNumConditions` set to `10` so that up to ten conditions can be entered.

-- The **Age** column has a Number Filter with `alwaysShowBothConditions` set to `true` so that both condition are always shown.
+- The **Age** column has a Number Filter with `numAlwaysVisibleConditions` set to `2` so that two conditions are always shown.
 The `defaultJoinOperator` is also set to `'OR'` rather than the default (`'AND'`).

-- The **Date** column has a Date Filter with `suppressAndOrCondition` set to `true`, so that only the first condition is shown.
+- The **Date** column has a Date Filter with `maxNumConditions` set to `1`, so that only the first condition is shown.

-<grid-example title='Simple Filter Options' name='simple-filter-options' type='generated' options='{ "exampleHeight": 560 }'></grid-example>
+<grid-example title='Simple Filter Conditions' name='simple-filter-options' type='generated' options='{ "exampleHeight": 560 }'></grid-example>

 ## Custom Filter Options